vplusplus/RazorTextTemplatePreProcessor/Samples/README.md

 ##### Few other points on the Sample 01

-+ The @** Remove#Lines *@ directive at the top, as the name suggestes, removed #line directives from generated code.
++ The @** Remove#Lines *@ directive at the top, as the name suggestes, removes #line directives from generated code.
 This is useful to review generated code.
 Nevertheless, doing so will take away ability to single-step through the Razor source while debugging.
 Try enabling and disabling the option and checkout debugging experience.
 + The generated class is marked  partial, this way, you can add supporting features in a buddy-class
++ The execute method is flagged protected, since it is NOT meant to be invoked directly.
++ The Render() method (not required by Razor) provides an ability to invoke the text generation process.